TheNotary/notes/ai/index.md

 - strided sliding-window strategy: Incrimenting the context window in steps greater than 1 unit at a time.
 - forward pass

+## AI/ ML Model Terms
+- Model merging:  Taking two fine-tunings of a base model and blending their layers together.
+The results can bring out the strengths in both models.
+[See](https://github.com/Gryphe/BlockMerge_Gradient)
+- MoE: Mixture of experts involves putting multiple expert models behind a gating model.
+When a token is predicted, the gating model first determines which expert is appropriate for the token, and then passing control to the expert that is ideal for making the prediction.
+-

 ## Data Science Terms